clong/DetectionLab/Proxmox/README.md

 # Prereqs (~30-60 minutes)

-Have an ESXi instance version 6 or higher.
-VSphere is NOT required.
+1. Have an Proxmox VE server installed.
+This implementation was built and tested on Proxmox 7.x but may work with older versions of Proxmox.
-Terraform version 0.13 or higher is required as it provides support for installing Terraform providers directly from the Terraform Registry.
+2. Terraform version 0.13 or higher is required as it provides support for installing Terraform providers directly from the Terraform Registry.

 The ESXi Terraform Provider built by https://github.com/josenk/terraform-provider-esxi is required, but will be installed automatically during a later step.
 Your ESXi instance must have at least two separate networks - one that is accessible from your current machine and has internet connectivity and a HostOnly network to allow the VMs to communicate over a private network.
 The network that provides DHCP and internet connectivity must also be reachable from the host that is running Terraform - ensure your firewall is configured to allow this.